ankittkp/Hangman-Game/README.md

 # Hangman-Game
-it's a basic game which we play in our childhood , where if you put a word so that your friend have to guess your word and if failed to guess then he is going to hang.
+it's a basic game which we play in our childhood , where if you put a word so that your friend have to guess it unless your and if he/she failed to guess then he/she will die...